-The second vertical is your soft skills and how do you ask for the things you need from the boss or peers — essentially, is it your right to ask, or do you have to figure out by yourself.
+The second vertical is your soft skills and how do you ask for the things you need from the boss or peers — essentially, is it your right to ask, or do you have to figure it out by yourself.

 And the third vertical surrounds understanding the business proposition.
 What is your value and contribution to your career alone?

 I usually have ten designers who came and go on a yearly basis and are always asking questions about approach, structure, organisation, process… and even how to ask for more money or get a better job.
-To my surprise, I realised there is a pattern that start repeats itself — designers usually don’t have a problem with creativity and ambition.
+To my surprise, I realised there is a pattern that start repeating itself — designers usually don’t have a problem with creativity and ambition.
 The issue is typical with their own self-identity and why they became a designer in the first place.